 All climbers sleep in tents (tents are included) and meals are served in a dinner tent or on a blanket outside.

 It is done over 6 days, so acclimatization is easier, and the success rate is fairly high.
 It is for physically fit people with some hiking experience.
-Descent is down the Mweka trail staying at the Mweka or Millennium camp the final night on the mountain.
+The descent is down the Mweka trail staying at the Mweka or Millennium camp the final night on the mountain.

 Day 1: Drive to Kilimanjaro National Park Machame Gate, Hike to Machame Camp